 The Directorate also prepares licensing reports, supervises licensed activities, suspends licenses and prepares legislation for the gambling industry.
 The Loteria Nacional (National Lottery) oversees the national lottery which was established in 1927.
 Proceeds from the lottery are used to fund charitable causes and social programs.
 The Dominican Republic is proud of its lottery and actively works to protect the integrity of the lottery as an institution.

-Current gambling laws now restrict all potential brick-and-mortar licenses to owners and operators of first class hotels in areas that are popular for tourism.
+Current Dominican Republic gambling laws now restrict all potential brick-and-mortar licenses to owners and operators of first-class hotels in areas that are popular for tourism.
 Locals are allowed to participate, but it’s clear that the Dominican Republic places an emphasis on the tourist market rather than the domestic market.

-Internet gaming was first addressed by Dominican law in 1999 and then updated in 2006.Two laws, Ley 139-11 and Ley 494-06, form the legal framework for online gambling licensing.
-Only one company has received a license to date.
+Internet gaming was first addressed by Dominican law in 1999 and then updated in 2006.Two laws, Ley 139-11 and Ley 494-06, form the legal framework for online gambling licensing in the Dominican Republic.
+Only one online betting site has received a license to date.
 This was Amaya Gaming in 2011.
 However, Amaya is not a casino operator itself; it is a “solutions provider” to the online gambling industry.